 Incur no upfront costs.
 Installing solar panels in Singapore has never been more affordable, and with newly launched solar loans you won’t even need to bear any initial costs.
 There are currently two solar loan options in Singapore with more likely to come in the future.

 The OCBC Solar Panel Loan allows you to take a loan of up to $30,000 with a loan tenure of up to 5 years to finance your solar installation.
 The loan program features an unchanging yearly interest rate of 2.09% per annum, with a flexible repayment period.
 The UOB U-Solar Programme, on the other hand, includes benefits such as a three-year interest-free loan repayment period and attractive promotions with their solar partners.
 These loans support you in making the switch to solar without having to dig deep into your savings!

-Note that these loan programs are subject to some terms and conditions.
-The OCBC Solar Panel Loan includes additional fees like an admin charge and cancellation or prepayment fees.
-On the other hand, you’ll have to pay for your UOB U-Solar through UOB credit cards.
+Note that these loan programs are also subject to some terms and conditions – these may vary from additional fees like an admin charge and cancellation or prepayment fees, or having to pay for the solar loans through bank credit cards.

 Long Warranty Durations and Low Maintenance Costs

 Solar replacement warranty durations are long and maintenance costs are reasonable.
 Solar panels in Singapore usually come with a 20-year to 25-year warranty, with their inverters often having a 5-year to 12-year warranty.
 These warranties cover the replacement of equipment for physical defects in your solar system for a majority of your solar panels’ lifespan.
 What’s more, many solar providers also provide packages that cover maintenance fees for a considerable period!
 Furthermore, rooftop solar panels are built to be weather-proof and rarely require maintenance.
 Solar panels are also installed at an angle so that they can be “self-cleaning” when it rains.